-Despite the progress made in 2021-2022, the outcomes we aimed to achieve in the Pupil Premium Strategy 2021/2022 have not been fully realised.
+Although there has been significant progress, the outcomes we aimed to achieve in the Pupil Premium Strategy 2022/2023 have not been fully realised.
 Quality first teaching needs to remain focused on ensuring the pupils embed and apply the basic skills in English and maths.

-The Assistant Headteachers who were previously non-class based have returned to teach a class, as they are exemplary practitioners, will raise standards for all pupils, especially the disadvantaged.
+The Assistant Headteachers who were previously non-class based have continue to teach a class.
+As they are exemplary practitioners, they will raise standards for all pupils, especially the disadvantaged.
 This will be enhanced with targeted corrective teaching for reading, writing and maths, as well as additional 1 to 1 reading, phonics, spelling, timetables and reasoning sessions.